 If you want more control over finding potential trading opportunities, Moomoo also has a standalone stock screener with dozens of parameters to choose from.
 Notably, the screener includes parameters for technical movements such as golden crosses, divergences, and moving average crosses.
 There are also plenty of filters around trading activity and fundamental analysis.

 On individual stock pages, you can access detailed technical charts, news and analysis, options chains, and more.
 There’s also a dedicated sub-page for financial data, which includes information about the specific products or services that drive a company’s revenue.
 Moomoo does a nice job of displaying fundamental data visually, with simple charts showing changes in EPS and revenue over time.

-Moomoo’s technical charts are another selling point for this platform.
+Moomoo’s technical charts are another selling point for advanced and active traders.
 You can view tick-by-tick or one-minute price data, and the charts use candlesticks by defaults instead of less detailed line plots.
 On top of that, Moomoo allows you to compare two stocks on the same chart, to add dozens of technical indicators, and to draw trendlines and Fibonacci retracements.

-If you’re using Moomoo on a mobile device, simply turning your phone sideways allows you to view full-screen charts.
+If you’re using Moomoo’s mobile trading platform, simply turning your phone sideways allows you to view full-screen charts.

 While you can use these portfolios as watchlists, they’re particularly useful for sharing potential investing ideas.
 Portfolios can be public or private, and anyone on Moomoo can follow a public portfolio and leave comments on it.